turlvo/KuKuHarmony/README.md

 # KuKuHarmony

 KuKuHarmony is a SmartApp give users the ability to control each device by Logitech Harmony.
-It must work based on '[Harmony API](https://github.com/maddox/harmony-api)'
+It works based on '[Harmony API](https://github.com/maddox/harmony-api)'

 With KuKuHarmony based on 'Harmony API', you can turn on and turn off devices individually.
 The device's other commands are also support.